 - Carefully check that emails come from the usual email address of your contact.
 Look at the email address itself and not just the sender’s name.

 - Pay close attention to the URLs in any emails or text messages.
 Check for slight changes in the letters, any misspellings or suspicious characters.

 - Don’t click on links and attachments that you receive in unsolicited emails.
 In fact, don’t click on any link that raises suspicions, no matter who you think it came from.

 - Advise employees to pick up the phone and call their coworkers to see if it was actually them who asked for important documents or information through email or text before replying to the message.

 - Enable two-factor authentication (2FA) for all your online accounts that offer it.
 This will make it more difficult for hackers to access your accounts.
 Tap or click here to learn the benefits of 2FA.

 If you’re still relying on homespun spreadsheets or outdated finance software, it’s time to upgrade.
 Your business can only grow as big as your tools allow.

 To see the complete picture, check out NetSuite by Oracle.
 Gain visibility and control of your financials, inventory, HR, planning, budgeting and more all in one place.
-With NetSuite, you can automate your processes and close your books in no time while staying well ahead of your competition.
+With NetSuite, you can automate your processes and close your books quickly while staying well ahead of your competition.

 Approximately 93% of surveyed businesses increased their visibility and control after upgrading to NetSuite.
-Over 31,000 businesses already use NetSuite.
+Over 31,000 companies already use NetSuite.